feathersjs/docs/guides/basics/real-time.md

 ## Using the API

 The real-time API can be used by establishing a websocket connection.
-For that we need the Socket.io client which we can included by updating `public/index.html` to:
+For that we need the Socket.io client which we can include by updating `public/index.html` to:

 ```html
 <!DOCTYPE html>